Robert Tinkler

 Robert Tinkler is a Canadian voice actor who provides voices for a number of cartoons and anime shows.
 He voiced Max in The Adventures of Sam & Max: Freelance Police, Delete in the children's animated series Cyberchase, Pelswick Eggert in Pelswick, and Howie in Almost Naked Animals.

-In anime, he provides the voice of Crimson Rubeus in the DIC Entertainment dub of Sailor Moon, Gingka Hagane, the main protagonist in Beyblade: Metal Fusion and Brooklyn Masefield in Beyblade G-Revolution.
+In anime, he provides the voice of Crimson Rubeus in the DIC Entertainment dub of Sailor Moon, Gingka Hagane, the main protagonist in the Beyblade: Metal Saga series and Brooklyn in Beyblade G-Revolution.
 In feature films, he voiced Buddy in The Nut Job.

-Early life and career
+Early life

+Tinkler was born in Winnipeg, Manitoba to Beverly (née Duncan) and Brian Tinkler, a wire supplier.
+He moved to Markham, Ontario in 1982.

+Career

-Tinkler became involved in community theatre, performing in plays and musicals and was subsequently accepted into the Theatre program into Ryerson University, in which he graduated from.
+Tinkler became involved in community theatre, performing in plays and musicals, and was subsequently accepted into the Theatre program into Ryerson University, from which he graduated.
 At Ryerson, he met future sketch comedy collaborators Mike Beaver, Jason Jones, and Stacey DePass.
 He made his first acting career in It's Alive! as an unknown character.
 Then, he voiced Max in The Adventures of Sam & Max: Freelance Police.
 Tinkler voiced many characters in many Canadian television shows such as Pelswick as the title character, Medabots as Spike and Seaslug, Cyberchase as Delete, and Jacob Two-Two as Daniel.
 In The Nut Job, he voiced Buddy, the friend of Surly Squirrel, and Redline.
 A role he later reprised in The Nut Job 2: Nutty by Nature just as Buddy.
 In Franny's Feet, he voiced Salsa the Monkey.
 Starting from 2019, Tinkler is the current voice of Woodstock, a character in the Peanuts comic strips created by Charles M. Schulz.